 If you are planning pregnancy or have had your pregnancy confirmed your Doctor should provide you with a Healthy Beginnings Pack.
 The packs are full of

 health and safety information to help you give your baby the best start to life.
 If you have not received a pack, ask you Doctor or Midwife for one.

-If you are planning to have your baby at Swan Hill District Health it is suggested that you book in to Midwifery when you are around 20 weeks pregnant.
-Booking in early will allow you to be booked in to Ante Natal Classes, collect your Victorian Maternity Record, meet with your midwife and ask any questions relating to your pregnancy or childbirth.
+If you are planning to have your baby at Swan Hill District Health it is suggested that you book in to Midwifery when you are between 12 and 20 weeks pregnant.
+Booking in early will allow you to be booked in to Antenatal Classes, collect your Victorian Maternity Record, meet with your Midwife and ask any questions relating to your pregnancy or childbirth.